AustinCodingAcademy/campus-manager/README.md

 1. Install dependencies `npm install`
 1. Duplicate `.env.example` and name it `.env`
-1. Leave `npm run gulp` running in one terminal session
+1. Leave `npx gulp` running in one terminal session
 1. Navigate to `http://localhost:3000/register` to create a user

 ## Testing